New Song (Howard Jones song): Background

 Howard Jones said, "In 'New Song', I wanted a song that was like my manifesto, like why I wanted to be in the business and why I wanted to write songs in the first place.
 I was working in the factory at the time—I was doing the gigs at night and I was working in the factory.
 And I wanted to say to people, 'You can.
 It is possible to do what you really want to do if you've got enough guts and determination.
 You can do what you're really good at in this life if you set your mind to it.'
 And so really that's what that song's about.
 It's about letting go of fear and seeing both sides of an argument and throwing off the things that hold you back mentally."

 The single's B-side was titled "Change the Man".
 The twelve-inch single featured an extended version of "New Song" together with "Change the Man" and the original studio version of "Conditioning", which would be re-recorded for Human's Lib.
 "New Song" itself was later re-recorded for The 12″ Album (1984), in a version denoted "new version".
 This featured a lot of multi-layered piano, in contrast to the austere synthesiser sound of the original seven and twelve-inch versions.

-Equipment used for the song includes a Roland Juno-60 synthesiser, Moog Memorymoog synthesiser, and an E-mu Drumulator drum machine.
+Equipment used for the song includes a Roland Juno-60 synthesiser, Memorymoog synthesiser, and an E-mu Drumulator drum machine.

 BBC Radio 1 DJ Mike Read refused to play "New Song", suggesting it was too similar to the 1977 song "Solsbury Hill" by Peter Gabriel of Genesis.
 When asked about the similarity in a 2011 interview, Jones denied using "Solsbury Hill" as inspiration:

 No, there might have been a subconscious influence and I've always been a massive fan of Peter's...
 I mean there's always something you can compare things to, but there was no conscious influence.